blbrodie/blbrodie.github.io/_drafts/makefiles.md

     $ make schedule_drive_to_riga riga_date=10/16/2019

-Lets try to reschedule the flight to Los Angeles in the same manner.
+Let's try to reschedule the flight to Los Angeles in the same manner.

     $ rm schedule_flight_to_los_angeles
     $ make schedule_flight_to_los_angeles los_angeles_date=10/24/2019